Chemical Engineering Achieves Platinum Green Impact Awards

 On Tuesday 2 July 2024, the University of Birmingham celebrated all who took part in this year’s Green Impact Challenge.
 The School of Chemical Engineering were awarded two platinum awards, one for the School of Chemical Engineering and one for the Healthcare Technologies Institute.

-Speaking of the achievement, Sarah Fleming, Head of Operations within the School of Chemical Engineering said: “Receiving a Platinum Award for our first submission to Green Impact as a whole School is an incredible achievement, and testament to the enthusiasm and hard-work of the team of Professional Services Staff, Academics and Students responsible for implementing so many positive actions across many areas of the School, including: Teaching and Education, Waste and Recycling, Biodiversity, and more!”
+Speaking of the achievement, Sarah Fleming, Head of Operations within the School of Chemical Engineering said: “Receiving a Platinum Award for our first submission to Green Impact as a whole School is an incredible achievement, and a testament to the enthusiasm and hard work of the team of Professional Services Staff, Academics and Students responsible for implementing so many positive actions across many areas of the School, including: Teaching and Education, Waste and Recycling, Biodiversity, and more!”

 By taking part in the Green Impact Challenge, the school have demonstrated the ability to work collaboratively across different areas of the department to implement and maintain new sustainable activities and pledge a commitment to adopting more sustainable travel habits, increasing water efficiency, promoting energy conservation and awareness and tackling waste